Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 “...Okay.”

 They had some kind of VIP fast track pass to skip past the people waiting in line, most of whom weren’t going to Folctha anyway.
-The last step before boarding the jump platform was a biofilter field---Julian didn’t think he’d *ever* quite get used to the way they left his teeth feeling unnaturally squeaky-clean---then a minute or two of standing around awkwardly in the middle of the platform as the attendants cleared it out and made sure everything was safe, then…
+The last step before boarding the jump platform was a biofilter field - Julian didn’t think he’d *ever* quite get used to the way they left his teeth feeling unnaturally squeaky-clean - then a minute or two of standing around awkwardly in the middle of the platform as the attendants cleared it out and made sure everything was safe, then…

 ***Thump.***